cube3power/atsd/rule-engine/notifications/slack.md

 ## Overview

-The `SLACK` [notification](../web-notifications.md) provides a built-in capability to send alert messages, alert detail tables, and charts into Slack channels.
+`SLACK` [notifications](../web-notifications.md) provide a built-in capability to send alert messages, alert detail tables, and charts into Slack channels.
 The integration is based on the [Slack Bot API](https://api.slack.com/bot-users).

 ## Prerequisites

-Install and configure the [Web Driver](web-driver.md) in order to enable sending chart screenshots into Slack.
+Install and configure the [Web Driver](web-driver.md) in order to send chart screenshots into Slack.

 ## Create Workspace